A reference guide to Hungarian grammar, designed with English-speakers in mind

 Meeting and greeting - hello, goodbye, etc

-• szia hi, hello, bye see-ah This is a little like the Italian "ciao".
+• szia hi, hello, bye see-ah This is a little like "ciao".

 • viszontlátásra goodbye vee-sont-laa-taash-ra